binarybottle/optimize_layouts/keyboards/README_keyboards.md

   ╰─────┴─────┴─────┴─────╨─────┴─────┴─────┴─────╯

  #### Determine and apply item and item-pair weights
- Compute the median item and item-pair values of thousands of resulting 24-key optimized layouts.
-Use these values as item and item-pair weights in config.yaml.
-Run optimize_layout.py again with the new weights.
+ Again, compute median item and item-pair values of tens of thousands of 24-key optimized layouts (set item and item-pair weights both to 0.5 in config files).
+ Replace item and item-pair weights with these median values.
+ Run optimize_layout.py again with the revised config files.

 ### Step 5.
 Select the layout with the highest score

-  Each of the 65,520 configuration files leads to an optimal layout based on its initial constraints.
-A score is computed for each layout, based on the same scoring logic used to evaluate layouts during the optimization process.
-For this final step, we select the layout with the highest score for a 24-key layout, and add the 2 least frequent letters q and z:
+  Finally, we select the layout with the highest score for a 24-key layout, and add the 2 least frequent letters (q and z):

   ╭─────────────────────────────────────────────────────╮
   │  b  │  y  │  o  │  u  ║  l  │  d  │  w  │  v  │  z  │